Home

 David: That’s such a key point.
 We say “what you pay attention to grows” and continues to grow because the invisible thoughts create a neurology, chemistry, in your brain.

-If you have a belief that you’re supposed to start your day off with the most boring task or what others think is the “valuable” but will not ignite the centers of attention in their brain they are going to have a very difficult time getting the engine in their brain started.
+If you have a belief that you’re supposed to start your day off with the most boring task or what others think is the “valuable” but will not ignite the centres of attention in their brain they are going to have a very difficult time getting the engine in their brain started.

 If you feel guilty about not doing the tasks you are supposed to do at the expense of those that you want to do you will get nothing done.
 This pattern has been reinforced over and over, because of the guilt you have focused on every day for most of your life.
+“I’m supposed to do something and I’m not doing it, so therefore I must be doing it wrong and feel guilty.”

 Start the day off with things that you do well